wsor4035/devwiki/content/schematic.md

 * A registered schematic identifier as a number, returned by core.register_schematic

 ## Schematic file
 The MTS file format specifies a Luanti schematic in binary format.
+For information about the format see [Luanti Schematic File Format](/luanti-schematic-file-format/).

 The [Schematic Editor](https://content.luanti.org/packages/Wuzzy/schemedit/) mod allows you to conveniently export and import MTS schematic files without leaving the engine.
 The engine also has support for creating schematics through the Lua API with [core.create_schematic](https://api.luanti.org/core-namespace-reference/#schematics).